Insights and Updates

 What to do:

-- Gather customer records including contracts, invoices, applications, and payment history
+- Gather all relevant documents: contracts, invoices, credit applications, and payment history

 Step 3: File a Proof of Claim

-- Attach supporting documents including contracts, invoices, and terms
+- Supporting documents: contracts, invoices, signed credit applications, and payment terms

-Payments you received in the 90 days before the bankruptcy filing can be clawed back by the court.
+Payments you received in the 90 days before the filing date can be reversed by the bankruptcy trustee.
 These are called preference payments.
+The trustee has legal authority to demand repayment, even if the payments were routine and you had no knowledge of an impending filing.

 What to do: